Have you noticed the following symptoms?

 - Reduced swelling

-- Reduces tissue removal
+- Reduced tissue removal

 - Reduced recovery time

-When we perform laser periodontal therapy, then we can reduce gum pocket size by removing diseased tissues.
+When we perform laser periodontal therapy, we can then reduce gum pocket size by removing diseased tissues.
 This dental laser allows us to control periodontal disease and help your mouth heal.

-The Treatment Of Laser Periodontal Therapy
+The Treatment of Laser Periodontal Therapy

 We complete laser periodontal therapy by performing some of the following steps: